What's at stake as Biden decides whether to stick with Jerome Powell as Fed chief

 Before the pandemic, Powell was steering an economy near full employment.
 The Fed raised interest rates, a decision that made Powell a frequent punching bag for Trump, who worried it would slow down the economy and hurt the then-president's reelection prospects.

-But once the pandemic struck, the Fed quickly slashed rates to near zero in order to support the economy.
-Powell launched a series of emergency lending programs and pumped trillions of dollars into the economy in an effort to avert a long recession and speed the recovery, and he has been especially focused in recovering the lost jobs.
+But once the pandemic struck, the Fed quickly slashed rates to near zero to support the economy.
+Powell launched a series of emergency lending programs and pumped trillions of dollars into the economy in an effort to avert a long recession and speed the recovery.
+He has been especially focused in recovering the lost jobs.

 Some of those efforts fell short, but Powell has generally received high marks for his economic stewardship.